How Do I Start Using Deep Learning?

 Where you start depends on what you already know.

-The prerequisites for understanding and applying deep learning are linear algebra, calculus and statistics, as well as programming and some machine learning.
+The prerequisites for really understanding deep learning are linear algebra, calculus and statistics, as well as programming and some machine learning.
+The prerequisites for applying it are just learning how to deploy a model.

 Below you’ll find a list of resources.
 The sections are roughly organized in the order they will be useful.